Guide to the Health-related Travel and Rehabilitation-related Expense Claim Form VAC752

 You can submit a health-related travel claim for any VAC-approved health care treatment appointment or pre-approved rehabilitation appointment that you attend.

-In the case of health care treatment, VAC pays for travel to appointments that are covered by VAC .
-If a treatment is not a VAC benefit, VAC cannot pay for any costs incurred to travel to the appointment.
+VAC pays for travel to appointments that are VAC benefits.
+If a treatment is not a VAC benefit, VAC cannot pay for any costs that result from the travel to the appointment.

 Appointment Verification

-When you go to an appointment, you will need to request an "Appointment Verification" from your health provider’s office.
+You will need to get an "Appointment Attendance Verification" from your health provider’s office.
 You must keep this verification for 12 months after you submit your travel claim in case VAC asks for it.
-This type of request is part of VAC’s regular review process.
-Your health care professional or their office staff can provide this verification by using one of the following methods:
+This is part of VAC’s regular review process.
+Your health care professional or their office staff can provide this verification by:

-• Completing and signing or stamping your claim form (VAC752) in Section B;
+• Completing and signing/stamping your claim form (VAC752) in Section B

-• Provide you with an appointment card which includes the date and time of your appointment, as well as your health care professional’s address and signature or stamp;
+• Providing you with an appointment attendance card that includes the date and time of your appointment, as well as your health care professional’s address and signature/stamp

-• Provide a signed letter from your health care professional’s office confirming the appointment date, time, and address.
+• Providing a signed letter from your health care professional’s office confirming the appointment attendance date, time, and address

 What types of expenses are covered?